alessandroleite/wattsup-java-sdk/README.md

 What is it ?
 ------------

-A Java application to communicate with the [Watts up?](https://www.wattsupmeters.com/secure/products.php?pn=0&wai=0&more=1) power meter to read the data.
-The communication is based in the protocol described in [https://www.wattsupmeters.com/secure/downloads/CommunicationsProtocol090824.pdf](https://www.wattsupmeters.com/secure/downloads/CommunicationsProtocol090824.pdf)
+A Java application to communicate with the [Watts up?](https://www.wattsupmeters.com/secure/products.php?pn=0&wai=0&more=1) and read the available power measurements.
+The communication is based on the protocol described in [https://www.wattsupmeters.com/secure/downloads/CommunicationsProtocol090824.pdf](https://www.wattsupmeters.com/secure/downloads/CommunicationsProtocol090824.pdf)

 Usage
 ------

-Here is a class that connect to the power meter during three minutes and print the measures to the console.
+Here is a class that connect to the power meter during three minutes and print the measurements on console.

 	public final class WattsUpTest
 	{